 Would you like to join me on tour?

-The Beauty of the Beaches of Encinitas
+The Beauty of Encinitas Beaches

-Hands down the beaches of Encinitas are some of the most beautiful beaches in all of Southern California,
+Hands down, the beaches of Encinitas are some of the most beautiful beaches in all of Southern California,

 The beaches of Encinitas (Spanish for “little oaks”) are approximately 25 miles north of Downtown San Diego in the North County area of San Diego County, California.